Welcome to today's edition of the Rush 24-7 podcast.

 You've got to feel guilty about being the best, the richest, the most productive.

-Quote When Americans take over a business in Britain, for example, the business becomes significantly better at translating technology spending into productivity than a comparable business taken over by anyone else.
+Quote, when Americans take over a business in Britain, for example, the business becomes significantly better at translating technology spending into productivity than a comparable business taken over by anyone else.

-Ladies and gentlemen, uh you live in an exceptional country, the most exceptional, the most productive the world has ever seen.
+Ladies and gentlemen, you live in an exceptional country, the most exceptional, the most productive the world has ever seen.

-So exceptional in the same edition of the New York Times, so exceptional that now dumpster diving, excuse me, freegans, uh have become a lifestyle that is so well off that they have a website, implying that they have computers.
+So exceptional in the same edition of the New York Times, so exceptional that now dumpster diving, excuse me, freegans, have become a lifestyle that is so well off that they have a website, implying that they have computers.

-They had come to take advantage of the university's end of the year move out when students discarded items are loaded into big green trash bins by the curb.
+They had come to take advantage of the university's end-of-the-year moveout when students' discarded items are loaded into big green trash bins by the curb.

-NYU's student body is so affluent that their cast off supports a whole class of people.
+NYU's student body is so affluent that their castoff supports a whole class of people.

 NYU's affluent student body says the New York Times makes for unusually profitable dumpster diving.

-Autum Brewster, 29, found a painting of a Mediterranean harbor, which she studied and handed down to another member of the crowd.
+Autumn Brewster, 29, found a painting of a Mediterranean harbor, which she studied and handed down to another member of the crowd.

-This all part I'm sorry, I'm this is entertaining to me.
+I'm sorry, this is entertaining to me.

-Uh I am entertaining myself here.
+I am entertaining myself here.

-Uh they have a uh freecycle.org website.
+They have a freecycle.org website.

-Freegans, scavengers of the developed world, living ver very well by the crumbs of this most productive society in the history of the world.
+Freegans, scavengers of the developed world, living very well by the crumbs of this most productive society in the history of the world.

-We now have an entire class of people maybe Jimmy, we got this wrong.
+We now have an entire class of people.

 Maybe we got this entirely wrong.

-You know, we we grew up in an era when, you know, we were taught you gotta you gotta work hard, uh you put yourself through college, you get a degree, uh four or four four jobs, uh uh you know, uh get married, buy a house, buy a car, raise kids, uh, they go to col Maybe we had this wrong in the first place.
+You know, we grew up in an era when, you know, we were taught you got to work hard, put yourself through college, you get a degree, four or four jobs, you know, get married, buy a house, buy a car, raise kids.

 This is such a productive society, you don't need to do any of that.